How to buy the best combination microwave

 We've tested all the latest Panasonic, Samsung, Sharp, Daewoo and Kenwood combination microwaves.

-Here's a quick summary of how some of 2019's key models measure up on specs – including capacity, price and features.
+Here's a quick summary of how some the more popular key models measure up on specs – including capacity, price and features.

 Kenwood K25CSE16 combination microwave, £110

 - Maximum plate size: 32cm

 - Features: 10 auto programs, large digital display, in-built kitchen timer, multi-stage programming

 This Kenwood comes at a budget price but still has 10 auto programs covering everything from pizza, potatoes and pasta, to vegetables, cakes and chicken, and multi-stage cooking.
 You’ll need the kitchen space for it though as it’s bulkier than most combi microwaves.